Sri Lanka by Local Rail

 Some highlights of your tour

-- Spot elephants and maybe even an elusive leopard or two on a 4WD safari in the Yala National Park
+- Spot elephants and maybe even an elusive leopard on a 4WD safari in the Yala National Park

 - The Ella Odyssey scenic train through the lush hill country to Kandy